saidvandeklundert/learn/_posts/2021-08-15-rust-option-and-result.md

 tags: [rust, rust basics]
 ---

-## why is Option and Result important
+## Why understanding Option and Result are so important

 ## Introduction